 In an event where couples decide to break up, both parties can apply for revocation of the registration of relationship.
 In case of violence or by any reason in which the relationship has to end, one party can apply to revoke the registration alone, provided that the latter has served notice to the other party.
 In revoking the registration, couples are not required to execute the action in the presence of a lawyer but will only have to pay minimal fees.

-In complex cases of relationship registration, such that family conflicts or child issues are involved, it is important for couples to seek for a timely advice from lawyers who are well versed of the law.
+In complex cases of relationship registration, such that family conflicts or child issues are involved, it is important for couples to seek a legal advice from a lawyer who is well versed in the law.
 When you are faced with confusions or have some questions regarding registration of de facto relationship, do not hesitate to consult one of our family lawyers to be given clarity about the issue.